WelersonSilva027/WelersonSilva027/README.md

 <p align="center">I ❤️ solve great challenges using tech. <br><br> From backend development using C# to frontend development using JavaScript, I am <strong>passionate to discover new stuffs</strong> and use them to create high quality solutions.
-Today, I'm a <strong>full stack mid-level developer</strong> focused on back-end development.</p>&nbsp;
+Today, I'm a <strong>Back-And mid-level developer</strong> focused on back-end development.</p>&nbsp;

 ## My Skills